-Today, the Program serves as a vital base for the world-class Africanist faculty, students, and professionals attracted to Northwestern and its renowned Herskovits Library of Africana Studies.
+Today the Program serves as a vital base for the world-class Africanist faculty, students, and professionals attracted to Northwestern and its renowned Herskovits Library of African Studies.
 Guiding the study of Africa at Northwestern, the program hosts scholars and distinguished visitors from the continent and around the world.
 Throughout the year, PAS sponsors events such as talks, discussions, readings, and films.
 We also collaborate with a variety of centers both within Northwestern and outside in several projects:

 - Mandela Washington Fellowship: Every summer, in partnership with Northwestern's Farley Center for Entrepreneurship and Innovation, PAS hosts President Obama's Mandela Washington Fellowship which brings 25 young African leaders to Northwestern for academic training and experiential learning.